Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

-Yasmani Grandal -- .156 average over his past 10 games -- will be in action for the Chicago White Sox versus the Seattle Mariners, with Bryan Woo on the mound, on August 22 at 8:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .171 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox against the Seattle Mariners, with George Kirby on the hill, on August 23 at 2:10 PM ET.

+He had a one-hit showing in his most recent game (1-for-4) against the Mariners.

 Yasmani Grandal Game Info & Props vs. the Mariners